391 results found with an empty search

 99294df4-a6a0-4d67-82a1-6e648540b860 < Back Mental Health Practitioner Working alongside GPs to meet patients' needs.
 Mental Health Practitioners – including Improving Access to Psychological Therapy (IAPT) – to be included in the scheme from April 2021 – Awaiting further advice and guidance.
 Previous Next

-- The Village Medical Centre
+- Huntley Mount Medical Centre